-American buttercream that is packed full of strawberry goodness.
+American strawberry buttercream that is packed full of big berry goodness.
 It tastes like a strawberry milkshake in frosting form! 🍓

 We had a big extended family Easter party at my parents’ little farm this year.
 They had one of their barns redone over the winter and wanted to break it in as the new party barn.

 Of course I nominated myself as the dessert committee.
 Having a big crowd to bake for is a fun excuse to make a variety of treats.

 Little Dude and I made some chocolate bunnies filled with caramel, peanut butter and marshmallow.
 They were surprisingly easy and really delicious!

 I had a couple ideas for cupcakes I had been wanting to try as well.
 I made a batch of buttery vanilla cupcakes first.

 With a neutral base like that, I wanted the frosting to make a bit of a statement.
 It would have been easy enough to dig into my frosting archives, but where’s the fun in that?

 The texture of the cupcakes reminded me somewhat of a pound cake, so inspiration struck!
 One of my favorite spring desserts is pound cake with strawberries and whipped cream.